wilsonte-umich/umich-labs-template/README.md

 your new repo.
 They create the contents of your web page (the programming underlying the web site is provided by the umich-labs theme).

-Because of the straighforward file structure, we encourage you to do most editing of your website in the
+Because of the straightforward file structure, we encourage you to do most editing of your website in the
 [Visual Studio Code](https://code.visualstudio.com/)
 editor.
 The basic steps are: